 More Insights.
 Fewer Missed Opportunities.

 More and more patients can benefit from molecular profiling due to the rapidly growing number of targeted therapies.
-These include novel therapies being developed for less prevalent gene alterations like NTRK fusions, which have been identified in less than 1% of all cancers.1 Today, analyzing a broader panel of genes and for multiple classes of alterations has become increasingly important.
+These include novel therapies being developed for less prevalent gene alterations like NTRK fusions, which have been identified in less than 1% of all cancers.1 Today, analyzing a broader panel of genes for multiple classes of alterations has become increasingly important.

 Understanding the Difference Can Make a Difference.